learnk8s/learnk8s.io/src/custom-authentication/content.md

 }
 ```

-Note that the actual response that yout get with the above command is rendered as a single line — but you can pipe the ouput to [`jq`](https://stedolan.github.io/jq/) to nicely format it as shown above:
+Note that the actual response that you get with the above command is rendered as a single line — but you can pipe the output to [`jq`](https://stedolan.github.io/jq/) to nicely format it as shown above:

 ```terminal|command=1|title=bash
 curl -k -X POST -d @tokenreview.json https://<AUTHN-EXTERNAL-IP> | jq
 ```

-As you can see, the response object is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object — as expected by the Kubernetes API sever.
+As you can see, the response object is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object — as expected by the Kubernetes API server.

-Furhermore, the TokenReview object has the Status.Authenticated field set to `true` and the Status.User field set to the user identity of the identified user `alice`.
+Furthermore, the TokenReview object has the Status.Authenticated field set to `true` and the Status.User field set to the user identity of the identified user `alice`.

 _This means that the authentication service successfully verified the token that you submitted and associated it with the user `alice`._